Master Poker 中文Host a game free

 Or let the table keep the books

 When you host on Master Poker, this whole page happens automatically: every buy-in, top-up and cash-out is logged the moment it happens, the ledger is on-screen for the whole table (and always sums to zero — the engine enforces it), and when the game ends you get a shareable recap card with final standings and the minimal settle-up already computed.
-How your group actually squares money — or whether it's just bragging rights — stays entirely off-platform and entirely yours.
+Whether your group squares anything at all — or it's just bragging rights — is entirely your own private business, and none of it happens on Master Poker.

 Host a game with a self-keeping ledger Free · play chips only · recap & settle-up card at the end